by Tamer Seckin, MD | Posted on July 30, 2020

 When you find the right endometriosis specialist, you need to prepare yourself for your first appointment.
-Medical records, journals, and an arsenal of questions for which you want answers can help you and your specialist properly treat you.
-This page will help you prepare for that first appointment.
+Medical records, journals, and an arsenal of questions for which you want answers can help your specialist properly treat you.
+This page will help you prepare for that first appointment with an endometriosis specialist.
 It will also give you a glimpse into what appointments would be like with me so that you have a standard to measure against.

 You’ve done your research and have found someone who you believe is going to be the best endometriosis specialist for you.
 You call them, make your first appointment, and are feeling positive that you have started on the course toward healing.
-But you still need to be prepared going into that first appointment so that you and your specialist get the most out of it.
+But you still need to be prepared going into that first appointment.
+This way, you and your specialist get the most out of it.

 Here are a few ideas to help you prepare for that first visit.
 Following that, I will share with you what a patient who makes an appointment to see me can expect at our first meeting and in subsequent appointments.
-Not every specialist may handle an appointment the same way that I do; I am sharing my methods simply to give you a standard.
+Not every specialist may handle an appointment in the same way I do.
+I am sharing my methods simply to give you a standard.

 The first appointment takes about an hour.
 I don’t initially write anything down.
 I simply let you speak while I listen.
-It’s normally an emotional meeting, a chance for you to take all the time you need to tell me about the pain, misdiagnoses, previous surgical experiences, and how your circumstance has affected every part of your life.
-It is through this that we begin to build trust, something that every patient should feel with their doctor.
+It’s normally an emotional meeting, a chance for you to take all the time you need to tell me about the pain, misdiagnoses, previous surgical experiences, and how your circumstance has affected your life.
+It is through this that we begin to build trust, something that every patient should feel towards their doctor.

 I will then take some notes and ask you specific questions about everything you just told me to learn everything that I can about every one of your symptoms.
 How painful is your period?
 How old were you when the pain started?
 Does the pain surface before, during, and/or after your period?
 How heavy is the bleeding?
 Is it clotty?
 Have you taken medication for the pain?
 Do you have a disease you are aware of that could promote heavy bleeding?
 Have you had any gastrointestinal symptoms?
 Are you sexually active and, if so, is sex painful?
 Do bowel movements hurt?
 These are just some of the many questions I will ask.